-A few months after I first started my coaching and consulting business a friend told me about the owner of the company who could use my services.
-He’d built a pretty successful business with a couple locations and had his eyes set on a few more plus starting a few more ventures.
+A few months after I first started my coaching and consulting business a friend told me about a company who could use my services.
+The owner had a pretty business with a couple locations and had his eyes set on a few more.

 During our first meeting he readily admitted that he had no people skills and spent a lot of time in conflict with his team members.
 They stayed because the wages were good and he offered performance bonuses that weren’t a mainstream practice in his industry.

-After our first meeting he started calling me every now and then.
-He’d ask a question or suggest we have lunch and pick my brain.
+After our first meeting he would call me every now and then.
+He’d ask a question or suggest we have lunch and then pick my brain.
 I never thought much of it because the calls were far and few between.
 When I’d give him a suggestion I might get an email that said “Thanks for your help.
 Your advice worked out well for me.”

 I can teach my sixteen year old grand daughter how to sell something but learning to value people is something that takes time.
 People need to learn to trust you.